DRSY/EasyKV/README.md

 </p>

 ## Update
++ [2024.1.15] Add examples and support for DynamicNTK for context extension.
+See [Passkey Retrieval](#passkey-retrieval-example).
-+ Uploaded the standalone Pytorch implementation.
++ [2024.1.14] Uploaded the standalone Pytorch implementation.
 Pypi package and paper describing the details of our integrated eviction policy design are coming soon.

 ## Features
 + Offer control over the memory budget allocated for the KV cache during LLM inference, with easy-to-use interface.